argonautproject/cgm/input/pagecontent/index.md

 ### Actors

+#### Data Submitter

-1. **Data Submitter**: The data submitter can be either a user-facing app (patient or clinician) or a backend service.
+The data submitter can be either a user-facing app (patient or clinician) or a backend service.
 User-facing apps include mobile apps running on a patient's phone or a provider-facing app integrated into an Electronic Health Record (EHR) system.
-Backend services are headless systems that can write CGM data.
+Backend services are "headless" systems that can write CGM data.

+#### Data Receiver

-2. **Data Receiver**: The data receiver is typically an EHR system that receives and stores the CGM data submitted by the data submitter.
+The data receiver is typically an EHR system that receives and stores the CGM data submitted by the data submitter.

 ### Nominal Workflow
 <img style="max-width: 400px; float: none;" src="flowchart.svg">